 Cost of storage and retrieval services consists primarily of compensation for employees performing the document storage and retrieval services, including logistics, provided by Graphic Sciences.
-Cost of storage and retrieval services increased by \$75,411, or 480%, in the first quarter 2021 compared to the first quarter 2020, due to inclusion of storage and retrieval services during the entire period of the first quarter 2021 compared to less than one full month during the first quarter 2020.
-Gross margins for our storage and retrieval services, which exclude the cost of facilities rental, maintenance, and related overheads, decreased to 71% in the first quarter 2021 compared to 76% in the first quarter 2020 primarily as a result of increased use of subcontractors for certain projects.
+Cost of storage and retrieval services increased by \$75,591, or 178%, in the second quarter 2021 compared to the second quarter 2020, and increased by \$152,712, or 270%, during the six month period 2021 compared to the six month period 2020, due to additional labor costs associated with our 2021 warehouse consolidation, which began in the second quarter and will not be complete for several months, as well as costs for additional project work including shredding and the inclusion of storage and retrieval services during the entire period of the first quarter 2021 compared to less than one full month during the first quarter 2020.
+Gross margins for our storage and retrieval services, which exclude the cost of facilities rental, maintenance, and related overheads, decreased to 60% in the second quarter 2021 compared to 80% in the second quarter 2020 and decreased to 65% during six month period 2021 compared to 81% in the six month period 2020 primarily as a result of increased use of subcontractors for certain projects, including shredding, and labor associated with consolidating warehouses in 2021.